Mitch Thrower is a financier, entrepreneur, author and a 22X Ironman triathlete.

 Thrower is an active member of TED.com and the Executive Producer of TEDxLaJolla, an independently organized TED event.
 He is the Author of "The Attention Deficit Workplace: Winning Strategies for Success in Today's Fast-Paced Business Environment," published by Lyons Press and he was author of the popular monthly column, "Starting Lines" in Triathlete Magazine for more than a decade.
 He was also co-author of the travel guide "The Passport" which, for several years was distributed to 50,000 college students before traveling abroad each year.

 In 1990, Thrower co-founded his first company and served as CEO of The College/Rail Connection, Inc., serving American Express, AT&T, and Eurail until he sold the venture in 1997.

 Thrower graduated from the Executive Institute at Stanford University.
 He holds a MBA from the University of San Diego and a bachelor's degree from Saint Lawrence University.
 He also attended a summer program at Yale University.
 He has competed in 22 Ironman Triathlons, including 13 World Championships.
 He is the only photo journalist to ever photograph and film the Ironman Triathlon World Championships while competing in the event.

-Currently a resident of La Jolla, CA, Thrower is an East Coast native whose father, Fred Thrower was a television pioneer as Vice President of NBC, and also as president of WPIX-TV in New York City and is known for his holiday creation of the televised "Yule Log."
+Thrower is an East Coast native whose father, Fred Thrower was a television pioneer as Vice President of NBC, and also as president of WPIX-TV in New York City and is known for his holiday creation of the televised "Yule Log."
 Thrower's mother, Lori, worked as an assistant for Jacqueline Kennedy Onassis in NYC.
 Thrower is happily married to his lovely wife Amanda and lives in La Jolla, California.